rackerlabs/technical-blog/content/blog/2020/2020-11-13-amazon-redshift-best-practices-for-optimizing-query-performance/index.md

 [AWS Partner Network (APN) Blog](https://aws.amazon.com/blogs/apn/best-practices-from-onica-for-optimizing-query-performance-on-amazon-redshift/?utm_content=131837700&utm_medium=social&utm_source=linkedin&hss_channel=lcp-25057969).

-If you are embarking on a data journey and are looking to leverage AWS services to quickly, reliably and cost effectively develop your data platform, get in touch with our [Data Engineering & Analytics](https://onica.com/services/data-engineering-analytics/) team today.
+If you are embarking on a data journey and are looking to leverage AWS services to quickly, reliably, and cost effectively develop your data platform, contact our [Data Engineering & Analytics](https://onica.com/services/data-engineering-analytics/) team today.

-<a class="cta purple" id="cta" href="https://www.rackspace.com/sap">Learn more about our SAP services.</a>
+<a class="cta purple" id="cta" href="https://www.rackspace.com/onica">Learn more about Data services.</a>

 Use the Feedback tab to make any comments or ask questions.
 You can also click **Sales Chat** to [chat now](https://www.rackspace.com/) and start the conversation.